-> To access Audience Insights, go to the Facebook Ad Manager and click the menu in the upper left corner.
-“Audience Insights” is located under the “Plan” section.
+To access Audience Insights, go to your Facebook Ad Manager and click the menu in the upper left corner.
+“Audience Insights” is located under"All Tools" >“Plan”.

 Once you’re there, you’ll have to choose between analyzing everyone on Facebook or just people connected to your Page.
 For the purpose of these instructions, let’s look at “Everyone on Facebook,” but you can always change this later.